For a comprehensive list of all current youth programs at Oregon State University, please visit http://oregonstate.edu/precollege/main_view.

 Campus Field Trips Program

-The Office of Precollege Programs hosts elementary and middle school visits to Oregon State University during the school year.
-Students and teachers are encouraged to plan visits to explore careers, experience OSU, or enhance current curriculum.
-Register to request a visit using the Precollege website at http://oregonstate.edu/precollege/.
+The Office of Precollege Programs hosts middle and high school visits to Oregon State University during the school year.
+Teachers and group leaders are encouraged to plan visits to explore careers, experience OSU, or enhance current curriculum.
+Register to request a visit using the Precollege website at http://precollege.oregonstate.edu.

 STEM Academy@OSU offers educational enrichment opportunities that provide youth a direct connection to the STEM (Science, Technology, Engineering, and Math) fields.
-Programs include after-school girls’ science clubs, summer camps, workshops, and offsite outreach programs.
+Programs include after-school girls’ science and engineering clubs, summer day camps, workshops, and outreach programs.
 Classes are small, hands-on, informal, project-oriented, and open to all interested students.
-Summer tuition costs vary, depending on the camp.
+Tuition costs vary, depending on the program or activity.

 Summer Experience in Science and Engineering for Youth (SESEY)